-The Manetti Shrem Museum of Art at UC Davis houses formal gallery space that is complemented by art-making spaces, classrooms, study areas, outdoor projection walls, and a 15,000 ft2 (1,400 m2) canopy-covered entrance court that invites relaxation.
-The canopy cladding envelopes the whole project in a grand gesture, shading nearly 70% of the 75,000 ft2 (7000 m2) project site.
+The Manetti Shrem Museum of Art at UC Davis houses formal gallery space, art-making spaces, classrooms, study areas, outdoor projection walls, and a 15,000 ft2 (1,400 m2) covered entrance court that invites relaxation.
+The entrance court canopy unifies the whole project with a single design gesture and shades nearly 70% of the 75,000 ft2 (7000 m2) project site.

 During the design process, Front developed options to meet the canopy’s numerous design constraints and custom details for the frameless 14 ft (4.3m) tall, curved, laminated glass walls with integrated glass doors.
 The canopy design objectives included high light permeability, free-spans up to 35 ft (11m), and a low budget.
 The optimized design solution uses triangular beams, constructed of only 1/8 inch (3mm) thick perforated aluminum with up to 40% open perforation area, and uses an aluminum alloy and finish that balances cost savings, visual quality and long-term performance.
 The frameless glass walls incorporate custom components to accommodate large seismic movements and facilitate precision installation and adjustment for flush alignment at glass joints.